Sidra20870/GameDevelopment829-Spring2022/assign02/Game1 Suduko Game/Readme.md

 ## 🏆 LEVELS / MISSIONS
 There is 3 level of the game <br>
 <b>1.
-Easy level: </b> In this we provide more of the numbers in the board that user identify the matching numbers quickly.
+Easy level: </b> In this we provide more of the numbers in the board that user identify the matching numbers quickly.<br>
 <b>2.
-Hard Level: </b> In this we provide only 7 or 8 number that user get difficulty to identify the matching numbers.
+Hard Level: </b> In this we provide only 7 or 8 number that user get difficulty to identify the matching numbers.<br>
 <b>3.
 Extreme Level: </b> In this we just provide 2 or 4 numbers that user get to know the numbers hardly and use the brain with more effort.

 ## 📦 Scenes / Objects